Tony4Ls/ITP4122-aws-eks-moodle/README.md

 # ITP4122-aws-eks-moodle

-## Use Terraform to build to basic infrastructure for deploy moodle
+## Use terraform to build to basic infrastructure for deploy moodle

 ```sh
 terraform init